Gaurav-Gosain/gollama/README.md

 - `--base-url`: Specify a custom base URL for the Ollama server.
 - `--prompt`: Specify a custom prompt for generating responses.
 - `--model`: Choose a specific model for response generation.
-  > List of available ollama models can be found using the `ollama list` command.
+  > List of available Ollama models can be found using the `ollama list` command.
 - `--raw`: Enable raw output mode for unformatted responses.

 ---

 > [!NOTE]
 > The following options for multimodal models are also available, but are
-> expermintal and may not work as expected
+> experimental and may not work as expected

 ---

 > [!WARNING]
-> The responses for multimodal llms are slower than the normal models (also
+> The responses for multimodal LLMs are slower than the normal models (also
 > depends on the size of the attached image)

 ---